DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6586df19-5a58-4ca3-a316-bd0aeb2ce67c)

-- You wouldn’t set the limit rate to 1 since it’s so low, it would shut the port immediately but this shows how RATE-LIMITING works
+- You wouldn’t set the limit rate to 1 since it’s so low, it would shut the port immediately but this shows how rate-limiting works

 `errdisable recovery cause dhcp-rate-limit`